maraujo010/dashboard/README.md

 ```
 This dataset refers to a driver/company currently active.
 The websockets server permanently sending information from all drivers and all companies.

-The frontend app is a React.js dashboard with 3 pluggable/extendable plugins:
+The frontend app is a React.js dashboard with a map, two charts and a slider control.

-1- A map that shows all the drivers that have sent their position in the last 24 hours.
+1- A map that shows the markers corresponding to the drivers that have sent their position in the last 24 hours.

-2- A chart that displays the drivers activity (number of times they were active) by time period.
+2- A bar chart that displays the number of active drivers by company in the selected time period.

+3- A buble chart that shows the active drivers in the selected perios.

-3- A slider to change the selected period (from 10 days to 6 hours).
+4- A slider to change the selected period (from 10 days to 6 hours).

 ### Technical notes